 If your employees also have family members they want to bring to Luxembourg, they’ll need to apply for separate visas.
 EU Blue Card holders can apply for these visas without a waiting period because of the family reunification scheme.
 Other visa holders must apply for documentation for family members before they arrive in the country.
 There’s a 12-month waiting period before they can apply, and they must prove that they can financially sustain and provide adequate accommodation for family.

-Globalization Partners will help you work quickly in Luxembourg with employees who already have the work permits they need.
+Globalization Partners can help you expand to Luxembourg with our Global PEO.
 Contact us today to learn more.